-The goal of the course is to provide an introduction to mobile wheeled robots (MWR), pertaining to distinct classes/topologies.
+The goal of the course is to provide an introduction to wheeled mobile robots (WMR), pertaining to distinct classes/topologies.
 The material is divided in three sections.
 The nonholonomy, a typical property of WMR is treated first: mathematical definition, examples, tools from nonlinear control theory and impact on control and instrumentation is covered.
 Then, two classes of WMR are studied: car-like robots and mobile wheeled pendulums.
 For each class, modelling, nonholonomy test, controllability and control are covered.
-Finally, the instrumentation on board of MWR is investigated, namely inertial and vision sensors.
+Finally, the instrumentation on board of WMR is investigated, namely inertial and vision sensors.